 - What one new idea can you take away and begin to use immediately?

 Do a little dance, pat yourself on the back, be proud of yourself, tell someone!

 Don’t worry, I’ll wait.

 - Thank you for being amazing.

 - Thank you for being here.

-- Thank you for taking a stand to make a difference in the world.
+- Thank you for taking a stand to make a difference in your own life.